Peabo Bryson Concert

 Empowering tomorrow's leaders today.

-Prior to Mr. Bryson’s performance, local artists and student performers will take the stage, including a signature musical presentation titled “From Hidden to Crowned,” which depicts the journey from pain to purpose and triumph over violence.
+Before Mr. Bryson’s performance, local artists and student performers will take the stage, including a signature musical presentation titled “From Hidden to Crowned,” which depicts the journey from pain to purpose and triumph over violence.

 Through this project, Rising South Literacy School invites the entire community—students, educators, artists, and families—to take part in building a culture of peace, literacy, and collective pride.